 That’s where your confidence ends!
 But it doesn’t mean you cannot get it back.

 What do you do when you lose that skip in your walk?
-How do you reclaim what was rightfully yours and is there a way to inject a natural steroid into your brain to jumpstart your cables?
+How do you reclaim what was rightfully yours and is there a way to inject a natural steroid into your brain to jumpstart your body cables?

 1. Set A Gentle Benchmark For The Day